holepunchto/pear-docs/README.md

 * [Application-Programming-Interface (API)](./reference/pear/api.md)
 * [Application Configuration](./reference/pear/configuration.md)

-> The Pear runtime uses [Bare](https://github.com/holepunchto/bare) JavaScript runtime, which is a small and modular JavaScript runtime for desktop and mobile.
+> The Pear Runtime uses [Bare](https://github.com/holepunchto/bare) JavaScript runtime, which is a small and modular JavaScript runtime for desktop and mobile.
 To learn more, see [Bare Reference](./reference/bare/overview.md).

 ### Guides

-Guides on using the pear runtime to build and share P2P applications.
+Guides on using the Pear Runtime to build and share P2P applications.

 * [Getting Started](./guide/getting-started.md)
 * [Starting a Pear Desktop Project](./guide/starting-a-pear-desktop-project.md)